metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 ## ⛩️  Unified instructions

 To interact with the new asset class, a new set of instructions will be added to Token Metadata.
 Note that current instructions will continue to work using the existing token standards – the new instructions are required for interacting with `ProgrammableNonFungible` assets.
-At the same time, the **new instructions will support all asset classes** so all interaction can happen via an unified interface regardless of the asset class.
+At the same time, the **new instructions will support all asset classes** so all interaction can happen via a unified interface regardless of the asset class.

 Token Metadata instruction will be expanded to include: